smartcontractkit/solana-starter-kit/ccip-scripts/README.md

 - Yarn
 - Solana CLI tools
 - A wallet with SOL on Devnet for testing
-- `.config/solana/keytest.json` keypair (used by default in these scripts)
+- `.config/solana/id.json` keypair used by default
+- Optional: `.config/solana/keytest.json` for test operations

 ## Getting Started